 Know the Thermic Effect of Food

 The thermic effect of food….
-You may not remember this term from high school science class but in essence – some foods simply take more energy metabolise than others.
-The body can process fats and carbohydrates efficiently but doesn’t burn many of the calories while doing so – protein on the other hand, takes longer as has to be converted to carbohydrates before it can become fat (which is a good thing), burning more calories in the process.
+You may not remember this term from high school science class but in essence – some foods simply take more energy to metabolise than others.
+The body can process fats and carbohydrates efficiently, but doesn’t burn many of the calories while doing so.
+Protein, on the other hand, takes longer because it has to be converted to carbohydrates before it can become fat (which is a good thing), burning more calories in the process.

 Example: A cheese roll vs a steak?
 The cheese roll will be processed faster than and steak but the roll will turn to fat quicker, while the steak will take more calories to metabolise and longer to turn to fat.

-On the positive side – some foods burn more calories being processed through the body than they actually contain – strawberries, apples, celery, and watermelon are a good example of this.
+On the positive side – some foods burn more calories processing through the body than they actually contain – strawberries, apples, celery, and watermelon are a good example of these foods.

 Calories Come in Different Forms

-Sadly there are calories in everything – the milk in your drinks, the sauces we put on our food, even in the vitamins and medicines we take.
-If you are going to count calories, best to keep in mind that it’s not just in a muesli bar.
-It all adds up.
+Sadly there are calories in just abut everything.
+The milk in your drinks, the sauces we put on our food, even in the vitamins and medicines we take.
+If you are going to count calories, best to keep in mind that everything we eat AND drink all adds up.

-Keeping a food journal is a good way to learn about where your calories are coming from… we don’t put much emphasis on this, but if you are still not loosing the last few kilos and you are following the Lady Shake plan, it may be worth carry a record of your day to see where the extra calories are coming from.
+Keeping a food journal is a good way to learn about where your calories are coming from.
+We don’t put much emphasis on this, but if you are still not loosing the last few kilos and you are following the Lady Shake plan, it may be worth keeping a record of your day to see where the extra calories are coming from.

 The Labels Aren’t Always True

-Unfortunately government regulation only goes so far in checking and controlling brand labelling.
+Unfortunately government regulation only goes so far in checking and controlling brand labeling.
 The bigger brands are likely to be more accurate.
 Stay away from outlandish calories claims on labels as this could generally be marketing-spin.
-At the Lady Shake, we take this responsibility VERY serious and know that we can truely stand by our brand claims…. unfortunately not all businesses operate this way.
+At the Lady Shake, we take this responsibility VERY seriously and know that we can truly stand by our brand claims.
+Unfortunately, not all businesses operate this way.

-If something seems too good to be true, trust your instincts.
+If something seems too good to be true, trust your instincts, it possibly is!

 Fructose vs Glucose

-This is a tricky one that many people get caught up on….
-There are two main simple sugars in your diet are glucose and fructose.
-Essentially the two provide the same number of calories but are processed in the body completely different.
-Glucose can be metabolised by all of your body, but fructose can only be metabolised in the liver in any significant amount.
+This is a tricky one that many people get caught up on.
+The two main simple sugars in your diet are glucose and fructose.
+Essentially the two provide the same number of calories, but are processed in the body completely differently.
+Glucose can be metabolised by all of your body, but fructose can only be metabolised, in any significant amount, the liver.

-Note that fructose only has negative effects when eaten in excessive amounts (think candies etc).
-Don’t be discouraged to eat fruit, while they contain fructose, they are also rich in fibre, water and provide significant chewing resistance, which mitigates the negative effects of the fructose.
+Note that fructose only has negative effects when eaten in excessive amounts (think lollies, etc).
+Don’t be discouraged to eat fruit, while it contains fructose, it is also rich in fibre, vitamins and minerals, water and it provides significant chewing resistance, which mitigates the negative effects of the fructose.